 That Amazon-like recommendation engine has just received a big boost through the impending integration of Zite’s platform.
 While many people viewed the two companies as competitors, Johnson disagreed, saying that Zite’s focus was different — it’s about topics, not publications.
 It billed itself up as a personalized magazine that “gets smarter as you use it” providing users with “tailored, engaging content” from numerous publishers on the Internet.
 In a sense, you might think of it as being very Pandora-like or maybe compare it to Prismatic and other news recommendation services.

 In January, Doll shared with me that Flipboard’s update to Cover Stories was the beginning of a new feature the company was working on to help the app surface interesting content for users.
-Whether Zite was in the picture of the time remains a mystery, but now that it’s going to be a part of the family, things could begin to get more personal … maybe a blend of Facebook’s News Feed and Prismatic’s algorithm.
+Whether Zite was in the picture at the time remains a mystery, but now that it’s going to be a part of the family, things could begin to get more personal … maybe a blend of Facebook’s News Feed and Prismatic’s algorithm.

 Photo credit: Zite co-founder and CTO Mike Klaas and Flipboard CEO Mike McCue via Flipboard